Slay the energy vampires at your school by doing an Energy Audit!

 - Working with a larger club/class (6 – 24 students)?
 Split up into teams to audit different classrooms OR create a schedule to audit the same classroom on a weekly basis

 - Is your whole school participating?
-Split up into teams by classroom or grade level and audit your entire campus.
+Split up into teams by classroom or grade level and audit your entire campus

-Education Materials: Why Should you Reduce Your Energy Consumption?
+Why Should You Reduce Your Energy Use?

 Our Energy Comes from Fossil Fuels

-Simple Habits Can Reduce Energy Consumption
+Simple Habits Can Lower Energy Use

 - Using power strips that can be turned off at night